RoxanaDev1/GetStarted-Deploy-IBM-Cloud/README.md

 Welcome to my "Get Started" series!

 In this repository I am going to reuse my previous code from "GetStarted-TypeScript-Express-React" and show with detailed steps how to deploy this code into the cloud.
 The code is slightly modified in this repository to match the needs for deploying an application to the cloud, but the basics are the same.
-Notice that the application does not do much, it is just a base setup and "Hellow world" frontend attached to it.
+Notice that the application does not do much, it is just a base setup and "Hello world" frontend attached to it.

 I have chosen IBM Cloud as no credit card or pre-information is needed in order to register or start working with it.